Welcome to our great Best Buy guide!

 Then is Denon AVR-X1000 a slightly greater alternative - with a more advanced 9 band manual adjustable equalizer from Audyssey (the MultEQ version, with 63, 125, 250, 500hz plus 1, 2, 4, 8, 16hz adjustabe -20 to +6db) and very happy owners, that love the very high sound quality...
 So it may be the best compromise, at 3000sek...
 Then has this 5.1 receiver 5x120 watts at 6 ohm, four HDMI v1.4a inputs, but just 6db bass and treble controls - in addition to the extra fine equalizer...
 And the newer Denon AVR-X1100W that came 2014 seem to be basically the same, with slightly less power (min 80w 2channels 8ohm) for 7.1 speakers...

-And for a very good price - just now even lower - is the best alternative...
+And for a very good price, was the best alternative...
 The magnificent Onkyo TX-NR616 that offer a truly delicate and impressive sound, actually like sublime separate stereo amplifiers (according to many happy owners) plus 3D support and 8 hdmi 1.4a inputs, at only 3333sek just now...
 Other improvements include 7.2 channel power, 7x160w at 6ohm (or 210w at 4ohm) and THX Select2 Plus certification...
 Plus Faroudja video upscaling to 1080p or 4k (!) and the Audyssey DSX soundstage expansion.
 Then has it also a 5 band Audyssey 2EQ equalizer (+-6db at 63, 250hz, 1, 4, and 16 khz) for every channel, that you can adjust manually (which you need for perfect sound at home and the lower cost models has NOT this manual option) or first set automatically before you fine adjust and it has in addition fine bass & treble controls (+-10db at around 50hz and 20khz) for the "main" front speakers, that also work in surround mode...
 BUT a warning for the following two models 626 and 636 which not seem to have any manually adjustable equalizer!

 The other brands don't use to sound finer, even at twice the price and they don't offer manually adjustable equalizer, so you can't erase the last tinny / boxy "effect" in the sound, at this price...